 - Have all medical records for your pet in case they need to be boarded.

-For those dogs whose owners may be staying home, regular daily dog walking visits will be cancelled.
+For those dogs whose owners may be staying home for the snow day, we ask that you let us know so we can remove you from the schedule.
+If the City of Durham website advises that we need to stay off the roads, we will cancel all non-essential visits, giving any preference to healthcare professionals working 12-hour shifts.
 Safety First means keeping our sitters safe too.
 We would rather risk cleaning up a little dog pee than put our sitters in danger on treacherous roads.
 We hope you would too.

-We carefully monitor walk and outdoor playtime when temperatures drop.
+We will resume visits to your home as soon as it is safe to do so.
+When we visit, we will carefully monitor walk and outdoor playtime when temperatures drop.
 Each visit is tailored to your pet’s health and comfort in winter weather.
 There may be times when walks and outside playtime are shortened for your dog’s comfort and well-being.
 This doesn’t mean their visit is shortened, only that we will spend some time playing and visiting indoors.

 When we return from the outdoors, we will be sure wipe off paws and bellies and clean off any remnants of sidewalk-salts or other toxic de-icing products.
 We will make your pet as comfortable as possible, refresh water and provide treats and cocoa (kidding).